bipsgatech/bipsgatech.github.io/index.md

 # Welcome to BiPS

-BiPS (Biomedical Photonics Society) is a graduate student organization dedicated to Biomedical Photonics through both Georgia Tech and Emory University and share a vision of facilitating future leaders in Biomedical Photonics community in both academy and industry.
+BiPS (Biomedical Photonics Society) is a graduate student organization dedicated to Biomedical Photonics through Georgia Tech and Emory University and share a vision of facilitating future leaders in Biomedical Photonics community in both academy and industry.

 ```